colinbdclark/flocking-papers/ties-2014/abstract.md

 ![The Flock Box](images/flockbox.jpg)

 Recently, support has been added for Open Sound Control [3] specifically to handle hardware controllers.
 An example of a simple OSC controller, dubbed the _Flock Box_, will be demonstrated.
 The Flock Box consists of four potentiometers connected to a Teensy embedded controller [4] that issues OSC value changes each time a pot is moved.
-(MENTION NODE.JS HERE)
+A Node.js server listens for OSC events on the serial port and forwards them on to Flocking.
 The OSC data sent by the Flock Box and other OSC sources can be easily mapped to arbitrary inputs within an instrument's unit generator tree using a declarative _input map_ specification.

 _Example 2_: A declarative input map, which binds instrument inputs (keys) to incoming OSC message addresses (values).